elchun/lndf_robot/README.md

 git clone --recursive git@github.com:elchun/lndf_robot.git cd lndf_robot
 ```

+### Create virtual enviroment

+If using conda, we recommend python 3.6 although newer python distributions are likely to work as well.

 ### Install dependencies (using a virtual environment is highly recommended):
 ```
 pip install -e .